 Annually renewable with a WJU GPA of 2.0 or above AND upon proof of continued full-time employment in paid ministry.

-While we are constantly on the lookout for outside scholarships, there aren’t many available.
+While we are constantly on the lookout for outside scholarships, there aren’t many available for graduate students.
 However, we have compiled a few resources to help you find and apply for outside scholarship.
 Please check out our list of outside scholarship tools under our Forms and Resources page.

 Following are the various charges which will, or may be, a part of your life at William Jessup University.
 Estimated, optional and/or non-refundable charges and fees are shown below.
 Tuition and Fees are subject to change during the program.